Should you hold your mortgage inside your RRSP?

 Pulling money out of your RRSP to use as a rental property down payment can be highly punitive, because RRSP withdrawals are fully taxable, and as much as 54% could disappear to tax depending on your income and province or territory of residence.

 In summary, Yvonne, I would start with determining whether buying the home you want to retire to and renting it out in the interim is a good approach.
 You may be better off figuring out where to retire when you are ready to retire.
 If you really want a rental property, you may be better off buying a property that is easily rentable.
-And although you may be able to hold your mortgage in your RRSP, I am not sure that is the best overall financial strategy for most people.
+And although you are technically able to hold your mortgage in your RRSP, I am not sure that is the best overall financial strategy for most Canadians, even if you can find a financial institution to help.

 Share this article Share on Facebook Share on Twitter Share on Linkedin Share on Reddit Share on Email